cortner/Isaac.jl/README.md

 E(x) = (x[1]^2 - 1)^2 + (x[2]-x[1]^2)^2
 dE(x) = ForwardDiff.gradient(E, x)
 # minimisation (index-0 saddle search)
-xmin, nmin = nsolimod(dE, [0.6,0.1], 0)
+x0, n0 = nsolimod(dE, [0.6,0.1], 0)
+# minimisation via nkminim
+xmin, nmin = nkminim(E, dE, [0.6,0.1])
 # index-1 saddle-search
-xsad, nsad = nsolimod(dE, [0.4,-0.1], 1)
+x1, n1 = nsolimod(dE, [0.4,-0.1], 1)
 ```

-## When should I use `ModulatedNewtonMethods`?
+## Should I use `ModulatedNewtonMethods`?

 For most users looking for a robust and well-tested optimiser or nonlinear solver [`Optim.jl`](https://github.com/JuliaNLSolvers/Optim.jl) and [`NLsolve.jl`](https://github.com/JuliaNLSolvers/NLsolve.jl) are probably better choices.
 That said, the code `nsoli` (or at least its parent `nsoli.m`) is a robust and well-tested code, and always worth comparing against `NLsolve.jl` to decide which will perform better on a specific problem.
+Moreover, `nkminim` also seems to perform very well on my limited number of test problems.

 The second code, `nsolimod` is still very much experimental, and in particular comes with no theoretical convergence guarantee of any kind.
-However, initial tests indicate that it is both robust and performant, in particular when the energy landscape is not highly nonlinear but possibly ill-conditioned.
+However, initial tests indicate that it is both robust and performant, in particular when the energy landscape is not highly nonlinear (but possibly ill-conditioned).

 `nsolimod` is written with expensive objectives in mind where each gradient (or function) evaluation far outweighs the cost of the optimisation boilerplate and of the linear algebra.
 Over time, I hope to optimise the code so that it becomes competitive for cheap objectives.

 The main use case for `nsolimod` at the moment is saddle-search.
-On my tests systems `nsolimod` outperforms all algorithms I have tested against, both in terms of performance and robustness.  (though I have not yet exhausted the space of all saddle search methods)
+On my tests systems (a few crystalline solids and a few molecules) `nsolimod` outperforms all algorithms I have tested against, both in terms of performance and robustness.  (though I have not yet exhausted the space of all saddle search methods)

 ## TODO